COMP6248-Reproducability-Challenge/HOW-MUCH-POSITION-INFORMATION-DO-CONVOLUTIONAL-NEURAL-NETWORKS-ENCODE-/README.md

 # HOW-MUCH-POSITION-INFORMATION-DO-CONVOLUTIONAL-NEURAL-NETWORKS-ENCODE-
 Reproduce the paper named 'HOW MUCH POSITION INFORMATION DO CONVOLUTIONAL NEURAL NETWORKS ENCODE?', which published as a conference paper at ICLR 2020.
+The original paper: https://arxiv.org/pdf/2001.08248.pdf